 4. Hotel invoices without a payment date are payable in full within 10 calendar days of receipt.
 The Hotel is entitled to demand payments outstanding at any time, and to require immediate payment.
-In the event of delay in payment, the Hotel is entitled to demand the statutory late payment interest of 5% as well as a fee of CHF 5.00 for every reminder of payment arrears that it sends.
-The Hotel reserves the right to provide evidence of and to enforce entitlement to a higher claim to damages.
+In the event of delay in payment, the Hotel is entitled to demand the appropriate legal late payment interest of 8% above the basic interest rate, or 4% above the basic interest rate in the case of legal transactions involving a consumer.
+Furthermore, the Hotel can charge a fee of EUR 5.00 for every reminder of payment arrears that it sends.
+The Hotel reserves the right to provide evidence of entitlement to a higher claim to damages.

-5. When the contract is agreed, or subsequently, the Hotel is entitled to demand an appropriate advance or security deposit.
-The amount of advance payment and the payment deadlines shall be agreed in writing and/or in accordance with the appropriate rates quoted on the Hotel’s website.
+5. When the contract is agreed, or subsequently in accordance with the legal regulations governing package holidays, the Hotel is entitled to request an appropriate advance payment or security deposit.
+The amount of advance payment and the payment deadlines may be agreed in writing in the contract.

 IV.
 Withdrawal of the customer (counter-order or cancellation) / failure to make use of the Hotel’s services (no show)

 1. The customer’s withdrawal from a contract agreed with the Hotel is only possible if such right of withdrawal is expressly agreed in the contract, if some other statutory right of withdrawal applies, or if the Hotel expressly agrees to the cancellation of the contract.
-The agreement of a right to withdrawal and any such agreement to the cancellation of the contract should each be submitted in writing.
+The agreement of a right to withdrawal and any such agreement to the cancellation of the contract must be made in writing.

-2. Provided that a date (optional) for withdrawal from the contract without penalty has been agreed between the customer and the Hotel, the customer may withdraw from the contract without penalty up to this date, without the Hotel making any claim for payment or compensation.
+2. Provided that a date (optional) for withdrawal from the contract without penalty has been agreed between the customer and the Hotel, the customer may withdraw from the contract up to this date, without any claim for payment or compensation to the Hotel arising.
 The customer’s right to withdrawal is extinguished if he does not exercise his right to withdraw vis-à-vis the Hotel in writing by the agreed date.

 4. Insofar as the Hotel calculates its actual losses, the maximum amount of compensation shall equal the contractually agreed price of the services to be supplied by the Hotel less the value of the expenditure saved by the Hotel together with the amount that the Hotel acquires through the alternative use of the Hotel’s services.